OfirPatish/Portfolio/README.md

 # Portfolio Project

-This is a full-stack portfolio project.
+This is a full-stack portfolio project showcasing my skills and projects.

+## Live Website

+Visit the live portfolio at: [https://portfolio.ofirpatish.com/](https://portfolio.ofirpatish.com/)

 ## Structure